manforowicz/resume/resume.typ

 === CSE Curriculum Designer --- University of Washington #h(1fr) January 2025 - Present

-- Works with faculty and graduate students to create a new course about concurrency.
+- Works with Professor Tom Anderson and other students to make a course about concurrency.
-- Writes lecture content covering key concepts and designs labs in Rust and C.
+- Plans lecture content covering key concepts and helps design labs in Rust and C.

 === YouTube educator #h(1fr) 2022 - Present